ohler55/opee/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.0.2
+### Release 1.0.3

- - Added AskQueue which serves up method invocations instead of jobs.
+ - Added periodic status output to info mode.

+ - Set logger name.

 # Plans and Notes